Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- You should highlight any achievements or responsibilities you held during these roles.
+- Highlight any accomplishments or responsibilities you took on during these roles.

 References:

-- List at least two references from a professional
+- Provide at minimum two references from professionals

-How to Write a Quality CV and Resume
+How to Write a Professional CV and Resume

-- Use strong action verbs to describe your accomplishments like "managed," "led," or "created."
+- Use action verbs that are strong to describe your success for example "managed," "led," or "created."

-- Provide specific examples and tangible metrics to show your achievements in previous roles.
+- Give specific examples and specific metrics that can be quantified to show the impact you have had in previous positions.

 - Avoid putting in unnecessary information like your interests or references.